solowiejmaciej/NotificationService/src/NotificationService/README.md

-# NotificationService API
+# NotificationService

-API that allows users to send Notifications and manage them
+Allows users to send Notifications and manage them

 ## Features